PGBSNH20/spaceparkv2-grupp-5/Documentation/readme.md

 Of course the VIC can see their current parking or payments by enter the parking id, however they can neither delete nor update a parking since we don't want anyone to be able to park for free and there's no need to update a parking due to departing time gets defined when the VIC wants to leave.

-An additional feature is that an admin-user can add new space ports, however it's only you as a Developer that can add admins (set the property IsAdmin to "True" on the specific user in the database), after all we're most powerful creatures in the galaxy, aight?
+An additional feature is that an admin-user can add new spaceports, however it's only you as a Developer that can add admins (set the property IsAdmin to "True" on the specific user in the database), after all we're most powerful creatures in the galaxy, aight?

 ## Getting started
 To give you a smooth experience and get to know our the structure of our API we thought it would be a good idea to show some print screens and explain them.
 Since we are using Docker you can run the API through docker compose anywhere you want, but the API is developed in Visual Studio through C# with great support from Entity Framework and Restsharp: